What kind of microphone do I need for Studio?

 - Professional microphones sound great and can give the best possible sound quality.
 However, they require a USB interface or mixer to connect to your computer and can be complicated and unintuitive to use as a beginner.
 Because of this, they’re the least portable option.
 Examples are the Shure SM7b or the Electro-Voice RE20.

 - USB microphones can sound quite good and connect directly to your computer without needing an interface or mixer, but they usually can only be used one at a time, so they’re best for solo podcasters.
-Examples are the Blue Yeti or the Audio-Technica ATR2100-USB
+Examples are the Audio-Technica ATR2100x, Samson Q2U and Shure MV7.

 - Wired headphones use very tiny microphone elements, and they tend to sound better than Bluetooth headphones’ microphones, but they have limited sound quality due to their microphone’s size.
-Examples are Apple EarPods and Marshall Mode
+The best example is Apple’s EarPods.

 - Built-in microphones are convenient because you don’t need any equipment, but they produce the worst sound quality of all.
-Laptop microphones usually produce acceptable quality, but Libsyn Studio recommends only using a built-in desktop microphone in an emergency because they are often located near noisy computer fans and are difficult for you to get close to.
+Laptop microphones usually produce acceptable quality, but Libsyn Studio recommends only using built-in microphones as a last resort because they are often located near noisy computer fans and are difficult for you to get close to.

-How do I connect a professional microphone to Libsyn Studio?
+How do I connect a professional microphone to Studio?

 To use a professional microphone with your computer, you’ll need a USB interface or mixer.
-We recommend interfaces as they tend to be simpler and come with less complications.
-One interface we like is the Focusrite Scarlett 2i2.
+We recommend interfaces as they tend to be simpler and come with fewer complications.
+A couple of examples are the Focusrite Vocaster and the Elgato Wave XLR.
+If you want something more robust, a well-loved one by podcasters is the Rodecaster Pro 2.
 You’ll connect your microphone to the interface using a microphone cable with XLR plugs.
 One end has a female plug with three holes, which plugs into your microphone, and the other end has a male plug with three pins, which connects to the input of your interface.
 Your interface should come with a USB cable to connect the device to your computer.
 Follow your interface manufacturer's instructions to set up, install software drivers if necessary, and set levels.

-in Build > Your Microphone > Settings, which will enable Libsyn Studio to record all the microphones that are connected to your interface.
+In Libsyn Studio, select the name of your interface (or mixer) under Microphone > Settings, which enables Libsyn Studio to record all the microphones that are connected to your interface.

-How do I connect a USB microphone or headset to Libsyn Studio?
+How do I connect a USB microphone or headset to Studio?

-To use a USB microphone with your computer, use the USB cable that should come with the device.
+To use a USB microphone with your computer, use the USB cable that came with the device.
 Use your microphone manufacturer's instructions to set up, install software drivers if necessary, and set levels.
-In Libsyn Studio, you’ll select the name of your microphone in Build > Your Microphone > Settings.
+In Libsyn Studio, select the name of your microphone under Microphone > Settings.
 Connect your headphones to your mic, rather than your computer, for the best sound.

-How do I connect a wired headset or headphones to Libsyn Studio?
+How do I connect a wired headset or headphones to Studio?

-How do I connect a Bluetooth wireless headset or headphones to Libsyn Studio?
+How do I connect a Bluetooth wireless headset or headphones to Studio?

 To use a Bluetooth wireless headset or headphones with your computer, follow the manufacturer's instructions to make the connection.
-Once paired to your computer, in Libsyn Studio, select your headphone’s name in Build > Your Microphone > Settings.
+Once paired to your computer, in Studio, select your headphone’s name under Microphone > Settings.

 How should I set up my room for recording?